TikPapyan/yolo-inference/README.md

-# Video Object Tracking with AutoDetectionModel
+# Video Object Tracking

-This project demonstrates how to track specific objects in a video using the AutoDetectionModel from the sahi library.
-The script track_video.py uses computer vision techniques to detect and annotate objects such as persons, boats, birds, and surfboards in a video.
+This project demonstrates how to track specific objects in a video using the AutoDetectionModel from the `sahi` library.
+The script `track_video.py` uses computer vision techniques to detect and annotate objects such as persons, boats, birds, and surfboards in a video.

 ## Usage